Michigan Individual Income Tax - e-File 2017

 E-file Through a Paid Tax Preparer – Find a tax professional you trust to prepare and e-file your return.
 Nearly all tax preparers use e-file and many are required to do so.
 To find an e-file provider in your area, search the IRS Authorized e-file Provider Locator.

 Tax Due Returns – Returns resulting in a tax due must submit payment by using direct debit (if supported by your software), using Michigan's e-Payment system, or mailing your payment along with form MI-1040-V and/or form City-V by April 18, 2017 to avoid penalty and interest.
-Michigan Department of Treasury does not participate in electronic funds withdrawals or direct debit for payment of taxes due.